Frequently Asked Questions (FAQ)

 The E-Plan home page is located at https://erplan.net.

 E-Plan’s database contains fixed facility hazardous chemical information with an individual chemical search capability that can be used in transportation accidents.
 This database is the largest repository of its kind in the United States.
 It delivers the HAZMAT information anywhere that wired or wireless internet access is available.
-E-Plan’s database has GIS and Google mapping capabilities, providing detailed information when every second counts.
+E-Plan’s database has Google mapping capabilities, providing detailed information when every second counts.

 Best of all, this service is free of charge to first responders and state and federal users.